 Dr. Emad Tanbour has more than 24 years of combined experience in mechanical engineering in both academia and industry.
 His industry experience spans over 18 years in the areas of product development, energy efficient appliances and sustainability, thermal systems design and engineering management.
 He is an expert researcher in industry and had been leading industry-academia funded research since 1997.
 Dr. Tanbour is an innovator with over 13 US pending and issued patents all of which resulted in products sold in North America.
 Most of his innovations are in the field of sustainable design of domestic and commercial appliances.
 Dr. Tanbour has advanced knowledge of computer aided engineering, CFD and computational mechanics.
 He is an expert user and trainer of computer aided design using solid modeling.
 He has conducted research in the areas of heat transfer, thermal-fluids, and energy systems and led many years of research and development projects in the interdisciplinary areas of mechanical engineering.
 He received his bachelor's degree in mechanical engineering and ranked third over his cohort and received full scholarship to pursue graduate studies towards his Ph.D. in mechanical engineering from the University of Iowa.
 During his studies at Iowa, Dr. Tanbour led the thermal design of all control circuits for NASA Cassini spacecraft that was launched to Saturn.
 Dr. Tanbour is the recipient of Arch T. Colwell Award from Society of Automotive Engineers and had served for five years as an ABET industry consultant.
 He also received EMBA training courses at the University of Iowa.

-In January 2014, Dr. Tanbour joined Central Michigan University (CMU) as a visiting scholar and he is serving as tenure track assistant professor of mechanical engineering technology since July 2014.
+In January 2014, Dr. Tanbour joined Central Michigan University (CMU) as a visiting scholar and he served as tenure track assistant professor of mechanical engineering technology for 2.5 years.
 During his first year at Central Michigan University, Dr. Tanbour taught engineering mechanics courses for both engineering and engineering technology majors, thermodynamic for ME major, applied fluid mechanics, machine design and capstone projects for senior engineering technology cohort.
-He is also serving on the SET Graduate Committee where he led the process to develop the assessment plan for the new Master of Science in Engineering.
-Dr. Tanbour is building state of the art virtual reality laboratory at CMU which currently employs three undergraduate students from SET.
-He is contributing to MET Assessment Committee and is currently serving as MET Program Coordinator.
+He served on the SET Graduate Committee where he led the process to develop the assessment plan for the new Master of Science in Engineering.
+Dr. Tanbour built a state of the art virtual reality laboratory at CMU.
+He served in MET Assessment Committee and as MET Program Coordinator.
 During the spring of 2015 and of 2016, Dr. Tanbour taught the Senior Capstone Industrial Design course for all BSET graduating seniors where he managed to attract three externally sponsored design projects (2015) and five externally sponsored projects (2016).
 Dr. Tanbour is active in research and has published in engineering education conferences (ASEE and ASME), and mechanical engineering periodicals and conferences.

 In 2009, Dr. Emad Tanbour joined Prince M. B. Fahd University (PMU) faculty of mechanical engineering.
 He has led the university strategic plans to achieve total quality assurance.
 He served as senior advisor to the rector on accreditation and was promoted to dean of quality and accreditation reporting directly to the rector.